 What types of activities is the Research Group involved in?

-Other ongoing and planned activities of the RG include publishing a newsletter and journal, establishing a portal for benchmarking-related resources, recognizing outstanding research contributions, and organizing conferences and workshops.
+Other ongoing activities of the RG include publishing a newsletter, maintaining a repository of peer-reviewed tools for quantitative system evaluation and analysis, establishing a portal for benchmarking-related topics, recognizing outstanding research contributions (e.g., SPEC Kaivalya Dixit Distinguished Dissertation Award), and organizing conferences and workshops.

 Does the Research Group publish papers?

 The Research Group sponsors the ACM/SPEC International Conference on Performance Engineering (ICPE).
 The papers accepted to this conference are published in the ACM Digital Library as well as on the SPEC RG website.
 Additionally, research articles and white papers relevant to the activities of the Research Group are linked from the publications area of the Research Group Website.

 How can I obtain a benchmark suite or a peer-reviewed tool published by the Research Group?

 Benchmarks and peer-reviewed tools published by the Research Group will be available in the Tools section.

 What is the difference between conventional SPEC benchmarks and benchmarks published by the Research Group?

 The most important difference is that benchmarks published by the Research Group are not intended to serve as benchmarks for direct comparison and marketing of existing products.
 The goal is rather to provide representative application scenarios, defined at a higher level of abstraction, that can be used as a basis to evaluate early prototypes and research results as well as full-blown implementations in the respective technology domain.
 Research benchmarks can be defined both for existing technologies as well as for new technologies at the early stages of their inception before full-fledged industrial implementations are available.

 Do I need to be a member to download benchmarks or tools published by the Research Group?